Sex trafficking: 2017 Giving Day

 Numerous international organizations have partnered to create an anti-human trafficking Giving Day to raise awareness and funds on July 30, 2017.
 This is the day designated by the United Nations as the World Day against Trafficking in Persons.
 The Giving Day is being hosted by Charidy.com, a crowdfunding platform for non-profits.

 The General Assembly in 2010, adopted the Global Plan of Action to Combat Trafficking in Persons, encouraging Governments around the world to undergo drastic measures in order defeat human trafficking.
-The goal was to put the fight against human trafficking into the United Nation's programmes to strengthen positive development and security around the world.
+The goal was to put the fight against human trafficking into the United Nations' programmes to strengthen positive development and security around the world.
 A main section of the plan is to place a United Nations Trust Fund for the women and children who fell victim of trafficking.
 The Trust Fund in the plan ensures to assist and protect the victims of trafficking through grants to certified NGOs.
 In the future, the goal is to make the victims a priority who are come were victims and had issues with migration.
 It also places a focus on the aid to victims who were trafficked by their perpetrator for the goal of sexual relations, organ removal, forced begging, forced criminality, and emerging exploitative reasons.

 The General Assembly in the year 2013, gathered a meeting to go over the world's plan of action.
 Numerous states also declared July 30 as the World Day against Trafficking in Persons.
 They came to the conclusion that day of remembrance and awareness was crucial to remember the victims, the right's they possess and their protection.

-Buying Sex Is A Crime
+"Buying Sex Is A Crime"

 "Buying Sex Is A Crime" is a slogan used by anti human trafficking and abolitionist groups.
 The first known public use of the slogan was by thetraffickedhuman.org. in 2016 on a billboard campaign in metro Vancouver, British Columbia. thetraffickedhuman.org is a coalition that works to end the exploitation of women, youth, and girls.

 The slogan with the same billboard artwork was also used by buyingsexisacrime.ca in 2017 throughout Canada including Edmonton, Alberta.
 The slogan was also picked up by the Edmonton Police's own awareness initiative.
 In 2018, a new campaign was launched at buyingsexisacrime.org sponsored by the Vancouver Collective Against Sexual Exploitation.
 The collective is a Vancouver, British Columbia, based abolitionist group of lawyers, judges, social workers, professionals, teachers, activists and advocates working to end sexual exploitation.